Screen#

 A screenshot of the robot’s screen with a red rectangle with a thin border drawn across the upper half.

-The set fill color block sets the fill color used when shapes are drawn.
+The set fill color on screen stack block sets the fill color used when shapes are drawn.

 set fill color stack block#